-Get your ab muscles in shape even with a busy schedule!
+Get your midsection in shape even with a busy schedule with quick ab workouts!

 We know life can get really hectic, making it hard to squeeze in your ab training.
 However, even if you’re busy, there’s no excuse to skip your ab workout with these quick and easy exercise that require no equipment and can be done in just 5 to 10 minutes a day.

 Aside from looking great with washboard abs, having a strong midsection has a lot of benefits.
 Core workouts improve your posture and balance and even help you avoid injuries.

 To help you out, we’ve compiled a list of quick ab workouts perfect for a busy day.
 Check it out to learn more!

 Need tummy tightening ab workouts?
 Mountain climbers are great, because they exercise several muscle groups all at once.
 This ab-tightening move keeps your core muscles engaged while working your buttocks, hips and legs.
 It’s also a good workout to help increase your flexibility.
 If you try this, you’ll notice mountain climbers look like running in place while in a plank position.

 - Begin with the traditional push-up position with your hands on the floor.

 - Move your right knee upward to the center of your stomach.

 - Switch legs, bringing the left knee upward while moving the right leg back.

 - Do this move quickly for up to 30 seconds.
 Rest for no more than 1 minute, then repeat.
 You can complete 4 reps in 6 minutes.